Zollrex/SoftwareChecker/README.md

 # Software Monitor

-A tool usableto check your installed programms for updates or otther Versions
+A tool usable to check your installed programms for updates or other Versions

 !!!
 NOT FINISHED PLEASE PROVIDE HELP FOR THE UPDATE BUTTON